GCE-Math (Generalized Constant Expression Math) is a templated C++ library enabling compile-time computation of mathematical functions.

 Continued fraction and series expansions are implemented using recursive templates.

-gcem::syntax is identical to the C++ standard library (
+gcem::syntax is identical to that of the C++ standard library (

-Tested and accurate to machine precision against the C++ standard library.
+Tested and accurate to floating-point precision against the C++ standard library.

 Released under a permissive, non-GPL license.